inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 There are two new important operations on queueing model elements defined in :cpp:`IPassivePacketSource` and :cpp:`IPassivePacketSink`.
 Packets can be *pushed* into gates and packets can be *popped* from gates.
-The main difference between them is the subject of the activity.
+Both of these operations are synchronous, they either finish successfully or throw an exception.
+The main difference between pushing and popping is the subject of the activity.
 In the former case, when a packet is pushed, the activity is initiated by the source of the packet.
 In contrast, when a packet is popped, the activity is initiated by the sink of the packet.
+In both cases, the passive elements can be asked via separate methods to tell if they can be pushed or popped in their current state either with respect to a specific packet or any packet thereof.

 Queueing model elements can be divided into two categories with respect to the operation on a given gate: *passive* and *active*.
 The passive model elements